adscorp100/mdhomecarebuild/src/content/providers/home-caring.md

 ## Service Locations

-Home Caring provides services across Australia, including:
+HomeCaring provides services across Australia, including:
 - New South Wales
-- Northern Territory
+- Victoria
 - Queensland
+- Western Australia
 - South Australia
+- Australian Capital Territory
 - Tasmania
-- Victoria
-- Western Australia
+- Northern Territory

+## Accreditations

+- Approved Aged Care Provider
+- NDIS Registered Provider

 ## Frequently Asked Questions

-### How can Home Caring benefit me?
+### How can HomeCaring benefit me?
-Home Caring has a dedicated team of professionals with skills and experience across the aged care and disability sectors.
+HomeCaring has a dedicated team of professionals with skills and experience across the aged care and disability sectors.
 They provide services through the NDIS, Home Care Packages and private arrangements.
 They have the flexibility and knowledge to be responsive to client needs at all times.
 They offer a complimentary in-home assessment and can guide clients through various ways of receiving appropriate support.

-### Can I switch from my current provider to Home Caring?
+### Can I switch from my current provider to HomeCaring?
 Yes!
 Clients can get in touch with their team to learn about the process and how they can work together to maximize their package.

-### What services does Home Caring provide?
+### What services does HomeCaring provide?
-Home Caring provides a comprehensive range of services under NDIS and Home Care Packages.
+HomeCaring provides a comprehensive range of services under NDIS and Home Care Packages.
 They can also provide privately paid services when government funding isn't available or while waiting for approvals.